Reviews You Can Rely On

 Cannot connect via Bluetooth

 Why we love it: We love the reliability and precision that make the G Pro such a great choice for any type of gaming.
 Logitech's proprietary HERO 25k optical sensor pulls its weight here, resulting in flawless movement detection and capitalizing on adjustable sensitivity that reaches high CPI counts.
 We felt completely in control of every on-screen motion during our gaming sessions.
-Clicking is basically silent and felt effortless, striking the sweet spot necessary for shooting in a game like Rainbow Six Siege, making each pull of the trigger quick enough to gain that extra edge.
+Clicking is basically silent and feels effortless and quick, striking the sweet spot necessary for shooting in a game like Rainbow Six Siege.
 The customization is decent as well, with two fully programmable buttons on both the right and left sides.

 Should you buy it?
 There's little reason not to purchase the Logitech G Pro if your priority is to find the best-performing wireless mouse.
 However, it definitely falls short on self-expression compared to other gaming mice.
 There is almost no RGB customization available for this mouse–the only part that lights up is the small Logitech G logo.
 It also lacks the dozen or so customizable buttons that many MMO or MOBA players are likely to seek for their personalized gameplay needs.
 However, if a no-frills approach to high-end wireless gaming sounds appealing to you, this is the mouse to buy.